 Rectal Cancer Pathology Assessment

 A key feature of rectal cancer staging is the importance of clinical stage in determining treatment recommendations.
-The Clinical TNM classification (cTNM) is usually performed during initial evaluation of the patient, using staging CT and rectal cancer MRI scans.
-Pathologic stage is only known after surgery, and is often lower than the clinical stage, due to downstaging caused by neoadjuvant therapy.
-The symbol “p” refers to the pathologic classification of the TNM, and is based on gross and histologic examination of endoscopic or surgical specimens. pT requires examination of the primary malignancy to assess the depth of mural invasion. pN requires resection or biopsy of nodal tissue, just as pM requires histologic examination of lesions in distant organs.
+The Clinical TNM classification (cTNM) is assigned during initial evaluation of the patient using a combination of endoscopic (proctoscopy, flexible sigmoidoscopy, colonoscopy) and rectal cancer protocol MRI scans to assess tumor presence and penetration of the rectal wall, and presence of mesorectal lymph nodes, and CT assessment of chest, abdomen, and pelvis to determine the presence of distant metastases.
+Pathologic stage is only known after surgery and may be lower than the clinical stage, due to downstaging caused by neoadjuvant therapy.
+The symbol “p” refers to the pathologic version of the TNM classification, and is based on gross and histologic examination of endoscopic or surgical specimens. pT requires examination of the primary resected cancer specimen to assess the depth of mural invasion. pN requires resection or biopsy of nodal tissue, and pM requires histologic examination of lesions in distant organs.

 Pathologic analysis of the proctectomy specimen provides the basis for the pathologic stage.
-The College of American Pathologists (CAP) has provided a list of minimum reporting for each rectal cancer resection that extends beyond the TNM stage of the tumor.
-Further, it is the pathologist’s responsibility to grade the quality of mesorectal excision, which is an important surrogate for the measure of the quality of surgical resection.
+The College of American Pathologists (CAP) has provided a list of minimum reporting for each rectal cancer resection specimen that extends beyond the TNM stage of the tumor.
+Further, it is the responsibility of the pathologist to grade the quality of mesorectal excision, which is an important surrogate for the measure of the quality of surgical resection.